pivotal/docs-tap/tap-gui/accessing-tap-gui.md

       ingressDomain: 'example.com' # This makes the host name tap-gui.example.com
     ```

-1. Update your other hostnames in the `tap_gui` section of your `tap-values.yml` with the new hostname following this example:
+1. Update your other host names in the `tap_gui` section of your `tap-values.yml` with the new host name following this example:

     ```
     tap_gui: